BlackOrder/jasmin_mongo_configuration/README.md

 Edit the `.env` file. change the default username and password.

 #### Create cluster key:
+Mongo nodes need to share the same key to be able to authenticate each-other

 ##### One line:
 ```
 echo "MONGODB_CLUSTER_KEY="$(openssl rand -base64 756 | sed -z 's/\n/\\n/g') >> .env